KolyaHarutyunyan/SudokuUI/README.md

     -   When changing from default puzzle in Entry mode, solution in redux store should be invalidated.
 -   Input Validation
     -   For Obvious Mistakes - in 3x3 box
--   Clear all pencil marks via a button
-    -   Move storage of pencil marks into redux store
 -   Accessibility improvements
     -   Maybe a Skip Link to get to the Sidebar config settings
     -   Keyboard shortcuts